geraldspacelim/booking-system-backend/README.md

 This application is built using the MVC framework and its JAR file is hosted on my Digital Ocean Server.

+Disclaimer: It is my first time building a Spring Boot application

 ## Available Scripts

 ### `mvc spring-boot:run`